Art Highlands #1 & #2

 Harry James Moody

-A recent book on renowned artist harry Moody celebrates one of the greatest contributors to the modern art scene, especially abstract art.
-His German beginning lead him to Karl Otto Götz, where Gerhard Richter was also student.
+The recent book on renowned Harry Moody celebrates one of the great contributors to the abstract art scene.
+His German beginnings lead him to Karl Otto Götz, where Gerhard Richter was also student.
 Both mentored Harry before he went on to study with Joseph Beuys.

-Once in America, he became one of the famed ‘Atwater 5’ who transformed the LA art scene, developed a huge global following.
-Many consider Harry one of the top 3 living abstract artists.
+Once in America, he became one of the famed ‘Atwater 5’, transforming the LA art scene, developing global following.
+Many consider Harry one of the top 2 living nondescript abstract artists.

 Spending an hour with Harry is like a lifetime unto itself.
 He is a magical presence filled with delightful tales, as he shares his intimate process for creation, showing tools and technique.

-Owning his work will not only be an increasing asset, it will be a joy to gaze upon, and engage your mind , evolving your perception.
+Owning his work will not only be an increasing asset, it will be a joy to gaze upon, engage your mind, while evolving your perception.

 In making abstract concrete, be clear, be confident, and don’t overthink.
 The beauty is that you’re going to continue to evolve and your collection can evolve with it.
 If it feels great for right now, it is!